-Content, content, content… such an emphasis for many businesses today.
-It’s a good bet content marketing is a big part of your organization’s marketing strategy now.
-Maybe your company creates its own original content.
-Maybe you curate content from a number of outstanding resources.
-Whatever the case, it’s not enough to simply push a lot of content out to websites or social media channels.
+Content, content, content… this is a huge focus for many businesses today.
+It’s likely that content marketing is a key part of your organization’s marketing plan now.
+Your company might produce its own original content or gather it from various great sources.
+Either way, it’s not enough to just share a lot of content on websites or social media.

-In order for content to engage the audience and get the attention it deserves, it has to resonate with the audience.
-If it connects with their interests, they are more likely to share it, like it, and comment on it, which of course leads to an improvement on all of those key metrics that marketing teams find so important.
-Which begs the question… just how well do you know your audience?
-Does your content meet their needs?
+For content to capture the audience’s interest and receive the attention it deserves, it must resonate with them.
+When it aligns with their interests, they are more inclined to share, like, and comment on it, which naturally enhances the key metrics that marketing teams value.
+This raises an important question… how well do you really know your audience?
+Does your content fulfill their needs?

 Consider this example of a healthcare institution.
 They have an outstanding marketing team, a top-notch social media team, and a whole bunch of surgeons, physicians, and research scientists.
 All of these folks are creating great content.
 As you might expect, their content covers a wide range of topics.
 Every day they publish articles about exercise and dieting, tips for living a healthier lifestyle, and information on various ailments.
 They also produce whitepapers on scientific research findings and surgical techniques.
 There is something for everyone!